LamininSolutions/mfsql-connector/source/procedures/spMFDropAndUpdateMetadata.rst

 This procedure can also be used to reset all the metadata, but retain the custom settings in the Tables when the default is used or @ISResetAll = 0.

+Set @ISResetAll = 1 only when custom settings in SQL should be reset to the defaults.
+The following custom settings in the metadata tables.?

 Setting the parameter @WithClassTableReset = 1 will drop and recreate all class tables where IncludeInApp = 1.
 This is particularly usefull during testing or development to reset the class tables.
 This parameter is set to 0 by default.